otaviocc/ObsidianMCPServer/README.md

 - `getActiveNote()` - Retrieve the currently active note
 - `updateActiveNote(content)` - Replace active note content entirely
 - `deleteActiveNote()` - Delete the active note
+- `setActiveNoteFrontmatter(key, value)` - Set a frontmatter field in the active note
-- `patchActiveNote(content, parameters)` - Apply targeted edits to active note
+- `appendToActiveNoteFrontmatter(key, value)` - Append a value to a frontmatter field array in the active note

 ### Vault Note Operations
 - `getNote(filename)` - Get any note by filename/path
 - `createOrUpdateNote(filename, content)` - Create new or update existing note
 - `appendToNote(filename, content)` - Append content to existing note
 - `deleteNote(filename)` - Delete a specific note
-- `patchNote(filename, content, parameters)` - Apply targeted edits to any note
+- `setNoteFrontmatter(filename, key, value)` - Set a frontmatter field in a specific vault note
+- `appendToNoteFrontmatter(filename, key, value)` - Append a value to a frontmatter field array in a specific vault note

 ### Directory Operations
 - `listDirectory(directory)` - List files and folders in vault directories